Stacked-Org/stacked/packages/stacked/README.md

 There are three things you need to make a service reactive.

 1. Use the `ReactiveServiceMixin` with the service you want to make reactive
-2. Wrap your values in an RxValue.
-The value provided by Observable-ish
+2. Wrap your values in an ReactiveValue.
 3. Register your reactive values by calling `listenToReactiveValues`.
 A function provided by the mixin.

 Below is some source code for the non-theory coders out there like myself.